Codeception/AspectMock/docs/Test.md

 $user->setName('davert');
 $user->setNumPosts(count($user->getPosts()));
 $this->assertEquals('davert', $user->getName()); // fail
 ?>
 ```

-The test will be executed normally and will fail on the first assertion.
+The test will be executed normally and will fail at the first assertion.

 `test::spec()->construct` creates an instance of `AspectMock\Proxy\Anything`
-which tries to not cause errors whatever you try to do with it.
+which tries not to cause errors whatever you try to do with it.

 ``` php
 <?php